-Professor Tim Birkhead - Undergraduate Teaching
+Professor Tim Birkhead - Page 3

 Both at school and as an undergraduate I was inspired and enthused by handful of exceptional teachers.
 My philosophy is also to inspire undergraduates through teaching.
 I have tried to avoid traditional teaching and assessment methods specifically to stimulate undergraduate interest.
 My teaching fantasy is that (as a department) we abandon most lectures and replace them with extended tutorials and field courses.
 I am convinced that this approach would generate better-qualified scientists and better citizens.
-Although successive heads of department have been reluctant to implement my suggested changes, they have allowed me to partially fulfil my fantasy through my L3 course History and Philosophy of Science (APS327) which – notwithstanding its somewhat pompous title - is partly about the history of science and mainly about how science is done.
+Although successive heads of department have been reluctant to implement my suggested changes, they have allowed me to partially fulfil my fantasy through my Level 3 course History and Philosophy of Science (APS327) which – notwithstanding its somewhat pompous title - is partly about the history of science and mainly about how science is done.

 A central part of my philosophy concerns the ethics of teaching and research.
 As universities come under increasing pressure to perform – particularly in research – ethical issues for both undergraduates and academic staff have become more important.
-To raise awareness of these issues I wrote (with my colleague Bob Montgomerie) A beginner´s guide to scientific misconduct (2005)
+To raise awareness of these issues (with my colleague Bob Montgomerie) I wrote A beginner´s guide to scientific misconduct (2005)

-Between 2003 and 2011 I wrote a monthly column in the Times Higher Education (THE, previously known as the Times Higher Education Supplement (THES)).
-Initially I was asked to write on research issues but I found myself writing mainly on teaching in a concerted attempt to redress the balance between research (the RAE, now the REF) and teaching.
+Between 2003 and 2011, I wrote a monthly column in the Times Higher Education (THE, previously known as the Times Higher Education Supplement (THES)).
+Initially I was asked to write on research issues, but I found myself writing mainly on teaching in a concerted attempt to redress the balance between research (the RAE, now the REF) and teaching.
 I have been especially interested in several aspects of undergraduate teaching, including (i) the value of tutorials; (ii) the transition between school and university that some individuals find difficult; (iii) the ability to write clearly and unambiguously, and (iv) maintaining academic standards in undergraduate education.

 2007 University of Sheffield Senate Award for Teaching